thoughtspot/thoughtspot.github.io/_admin/setup/slack-integration.md

 4. Start Spot Bot.
 5. Register Spot bot with your company's Slack instance.
 6. Register your Spot Slack account to ThoughtSpot.

+## Related Information

+Relevant `tscli` commands are [here]({{ site.baseurl }}/reference/tscli-command-ref.html#spot), but these will not work until Spot is enabled by ThoughtSpot Support.
+Support will work with you to install Spot, and then provide the rest of the workflow to you, including `tscli` command usage.